hikanner/jta/README.md

 **Q: How much does it cost to translate a typical i18n file?**

-A: For a 100-key file using OpenAI GPT-4o:
+A: For a 100-key file using OpenAI GPT-4o with Agentic reflection (3x API calls):
-- First translation: ~$0.05-0.10 (depending on content length)
+- First translation: ~$0.15-0.30 (including reflection)
-- Incremental updates: ~$0.01-0.02 (only new/modified keys)
+- Incremental updates: ~$0.03-0.06 (only new/modified keys)
+- Without reflection (basic translate only): ~$0.05-0.10
-- The reflection mechanism adds ~20-50% to cost but significantly improves quality
+- Trade-off: 3x cost for significantly higher quality through AI self-evaluation and improvement

 **Q: Can I translate offline or use my own models?**